gallbladder and bile duct cancer symptoms including jaundice abdominal pain weight loss early signs cholangiocarcinoma

 • Persistent upper abdominal pain

-• Jaundice (yellowing of the skin or eyes)
+• Jaundice (yellowing of skin and eyes)

 • Unexplained weight loss